nhsconnect/gpconnect/pages/integration/integration_spine_secure_proxy.md

 - the provider's [service root URL](development_general_api_guidance.html#service-root-url) (their "base endpoint")
 - the provider's ASID, used in headers below

-Once these are retrieved, an HTTP request is constructed to send to the SSP in the following format:
+Once these are retrieved, a GP Connect HTTP request is constructed to send to the SSP in the following format:

 ```http
 GET https://[ssp_fqdn]/[provider_service_root_url]/[fhir_request]